 When will my Child Tax Credit claim begin?

-Your Child Tax Credit claim usually starts on the day that your completed form is received by HMRC.
-It is important to get your claim made quickly so you don't lose out.
+Your Child Tax Credit claim will not start until your completed form has been received by HMRC.
+It is important that you get your completed form in as soon as possible so you don’t lose out.

 Change of circumstances

-Child Tax Credit is paid on a year by year basis but it is very important to tell HM Revenue and Customs about changes in your circumstances during the year which could affect the money you get.
+Child Tax Credit is paid on a year by year basis but it is very important to tell HMRC about changes in your circumstances during the year which could affect the money you get.
 You must tell them about some changes within one month.

 You can read more about changes of circumstances on the Changes that affect your Tax Credits page of the gov.uk website.